Shirley Kallek: Career

 After completing her studies, Kallek took a position as an analyst for the National Air Transportation Association, but resigned because she was paid roughly half of the salary for new male employees, and was offered only a 10% raise when she complained.
 She started her own consulting business in 1950, and began working for the Census Bureau in 1955.

 In 1970, she became chief of the Economic Statistics and Surveys Division and chief of the Economic Censuses Staff at the Census Bureau.
 She was associate director for economic fields for the census from 1974 to 1983.

 Service and later life

 Kallek was Jewish.
-She became one of the founders of Temple Micah in Washington, DC, and the temple's first treasurer.
+She became one of the founders of Temple Micah in Washington, D.C., and the temple's first treasurer.
 She also served as president of the Caucus for Women in Statistics in 1980, and as president of the Washington Statistical Society for 1981–1982.

 She died from cancer on May 20, 1983.